skillrepos/ccode/labs.md

 - **Plugin packaging:** How to bundle commands, agents, and skills into a `plugin.json` manifest that teammates can install.
 - **Cross-environment consistency:** The same repo-level assets work in both the terminal and VS Code.

 > **Going further:** Claude Code also has an experimental **Agent Teams** feature for fully autonomous multi-agent coordination.
 With Agent Teams, a "team lead" agent spawns independent teammates that coordinate through shared task lists and direct messaging — no human orchestration needed between steps.
 Agent Teams remain experimental and disabled by default (enabled via the `CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS` setting or env var) and are architecturally different from the subagent delegation shown here: each teammate gets its own context window, and they can message each other directly.
-Note also that as of v2.1.172, regular subagents can spawn their own subagents up to 5 levels deep — so even without Agent Teams, delegation can go deeper than one level.
+Note also that regular subagents can spawn their own subagents — as of v2.1.219 up to **3 levels** deep by default (tunable with `CLAUDE_CODE_MAX_SUBAGENT_SPAWN_DEPTH`; set it to `1` to turn nesting off) — so even without Agent Teams, delegation can go deeper than one level.
 That's beyond the scope of this workshop, but worth exploring once you're comfortable with supervised delegation.
 See the [Agent Teams documentation](https://code.claude.com/docs/en/agent-teams) for details.
 <br><br>
 ---
 ## END OF LAB